ut33/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**
+The color stripes on a 100 Ohm resistor is Brown (1), Black(0), Brown(1), Gold.
+This correlates to the digits 10 with a multiplier of 10 -- 100.
+The gold indicates the tolerance (+-5%).
+The color stripes on a 220 Ohm resistor (as used in the lab) is Red(2), Red(2), Brown(1), Gold.
+Likewise, this correlates to 22 * 10 with a tolerance of +-5%.

 **b.
 What do you have to do to light your LED?**
 In order to light the LED I had to press the switch.
 While the switch was pressed, the LED was on.
-When the switch was not pressed, the circuit to the LED was broken and the LED turned off.
+When the switch was not pressed, the circuit to the LED was broken (switch button not pressed => open switch =>infinite resistance) and the LED turned off.
-[video of LED turning on and off
+[video of LED turning on and off ]

 ## Part C. Blink a LED using Arduino